0margm3/atm-simulation/README.md

 6. Change pin

-In order to log in you need a file "UserID.txt" containing the userid inside, a six digit number id, e.i., 123456 and this id must be registered at the database.
+In order to log in you need a file "UserID.txt" containing the user id inside, a six digit number id, e.i., 123456 and this id must be registered at the database.

+Note: File must not be inside of folder
+ex: A:\Folder\UserID.txt
+it should be,
+ex: A:\UserID.txt

 the database is formatted as:
 #number Lastname Firstname MiddleName #Balance #six_digit_number_id #six_digit_number_pin